opentok/learning-opentok-ios/README.md

 frame with a timestamp and saves it in an instance of consumer.
 The publisher accesses the consumer to obtain the video frame.

+Note that because this sample needs to access the device's camera, you must test it on an iOS device.
+You cannot test it in the iOS simulator.

 ## Initializing and configuring the video capturer

 The `[OTKBasicVideoCapturer initWithPreset: andDesiredFrameRate:]` method is an initializer for